Inbound Growth for Roofing Companies

 Measure Your Performance and Prove ROI

-To say whether or not inbound marketing content is actually working, we must be able to measure performance.
+To say whether or not content is actually working, we must be able to measure its performance.

 Many companies make the mistake of not tracking their results.
-Inbound is a long-term commitment, and in order to see a return on investment, it's important to measure the traffic, qualified leads, and sales generated by your efforts.
+Demand generation is a long-term commitment, and in order to see a return on investment, it's important to measure the traffic, qualified opportunities, and sales generated by your efforts.

 With the internet, potential customers are already making decisions about a purchase before they even speak to a salesperson.
 Marketing is handling 70% of the sales process up to this point.